Richard Leonard (Canadian football): Houston Texans

 Leonard was not selected in the 2016 NFL draft and signed a contract as an undrafted free agent with the Houston Texans on May 5, 2016.
-Leonard would suffer an injured hamstring and was waived on July 20, 2016.
-The Texans would release Leonard with an injury settlement on August 11, 2016.
+Leonard would suffer a torn hamstring and was waived on July 20.
+The Texans would release Leonard with an injury settlement on August 11.

 Hamilton Tiger Cats (first stint)

 On May 25, 2017, Leonard signed with the Hamilton Tiger-Cats of the Canadian Football League.
 Leonard would go on to have an impressive rookie season with the Tiger Cats, recording 72 tackles, 7 interceptions and returned a blocked field goal for a touchdown in his first game against the Toronto Argonauts.
 Leonard was named an East Division All-Star for 2017.
 He started 18 games at cornerback for the Tiger-Cats.
 He was named the team's Most Outstanding Rookie.
 Overall, he played in three seasons for the Tiger-Cats and appeared in 49 regular season games, recording 178 defensive tackles, 31 pass knockdowns, and 12 interceptions.